FRANÇAIS

 Joint optimization of location and topology of multi-terminal soft open point in distribution networks

-Zhou, Haibo, Xiong, Guojiang, Fu, Xiaofan, Wong, Man-Chung, Dessaint, Louis-A. et Al-Haddad, Kamal.
+Zhou, Haibo, Xiong, Guojiang, Fu, Xiaofan, Wong, Man-Chung, Dessaint, Louis-A. and Al-Haddad, Kamal.
 2025. « Joint optimization of location and topology of multi-terminal soft open point in distribution networks ».
 International Journal of Electrical Power and Energy Systems, vol. 169.

 [thumbnail of Dessaint-L-2025-31025.pdf]